New Fairfield, Connecticut: Government

-Historically, New Fairfield has been a Republican-leaning stronghold in Fairfield County.
-Lyndon B. Johnson is the only Democrat who has managed to win the town in his landslide victory in 1964.
+Historically, New Fairfield has been a Republican stronghold in now predominantly Democratic Fairfield County.
+Lyndon B. Johnson is the most recent Democrat to manage and win the town in his landslide victory in 1964.
+It is one of only three municipalities in the county to vote for Republican Donald Trump in each of his three elections.

 Education

 New Fairfield has one high school for grades 9–12, New Fairfield High School.
 Connected directly to the high school is a middle school for grades 6–8, New Fairfield Middle School.
 The town has one elementary school for grades 3–5, Meeting House Hill School, as well as a primary school for Kindergarten through grade 2, Consolidated School.
 There are also two preschool/day care centers, Bright Beginnings and First Step Preschool.

 Transportation

-Connecticut Route 37 and Connecticut Route 39 are the two primary state roads thar connect New Fairfield.
+Connecticut Route 37 and Connecticut Route 39 are the two primary state roads that connect New Fairfield.
 Interstate 84 is the closest highway, located in Danbury to the south.

 New Fairfield does not have its own train station.
-The closest stations are Southeast station on the Harlem Line, and Danbury Station on the Danbury Branch of the New Haven Line.
+The closest stations are Southeast station on the Harlem Line, and Danbury station on the Danbury Branch of the New Haven Line.
 Housatonic Area Regional Transit (HART) operates a weekday commuter shuttle between Southeast station, and the town's two park and ride lots (located at the Ball Pond Firehouse and the Company A Firehouse).